zer0sense/blog/content/post/new-shell-who-this.md

 ###  Plugins

 I wanted to try some of the plugins.
 A lot of them include really great aliases to interact with things such as git,aws,docker, and many many more.
-If you want to add them you simply add it cto the line that has
+If you want to add them you simply add it to the line that has

 > Plugin=(git)

 You can add all the plugins you want, but please read the README.md to check for dependencies and usage.
-One of my favorites so far is the syntax highlighting[https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md] plugin.
+Add a space in between the plugin names to add them.
+One of my favorites so far is the syntax [highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md) plugin.
 This adds color to any command and command syntax that you use directly in the terminal.

 ### Alias File